palant/palant.info/content/articles/how-did-lastpass-master-passwords-get-compromised/index.md

 {{< img src="tweet.png" width="582" alt="A tweet by Valcrist @Valcristerra: Someone tried my @LastPass master password earlier yesterday and then someone just tried it again a few hours ago after I changed it.
 What the hell is going on?" />}}

 If true (and I have little reason to doubt this statement), this completely rules out credential stuffing as the attack vector here.

+**Update** (2021-12-30): LastPass published an [expanded statement](https://blog.lastpass.com/2021/12/unusual-attempted-login-activity-how-lastpass-protects-you/) that I was unaware of at the time of writing.
+It also claims that credential stuffing is the source of the issue but has an important addition:

+> Our investigation has since found that some of these security alerts, which were sent to a limited subset of LastPass users, were likely triggered in error.

+This *seems* to indicate that the email messages were mistakenly triggered by login attempts with incorrect password.
+This would be good news and make the rest of this article obsolete.
+But note how they say “likely” here.
+If they found and fixed a bug in the email notification mechanism, why don’t they just state so?
+Unfortunately, this kind of statement sounds like they still don’t have a clue about what’s going on but want to calm the crowd nevertheless.

 ## Phishing